Winthrop Family Historical Garden

 A vibrant community garden and gathering space celebrating the rich history of the families who lived along Winthrop Avenue.

 The Winthrop Family Historical Garden was established by NeighborSpace in 2009 to celebrate the families who helped found Uptown’s rich cultural diversity, while also providing a greatly needed, open green space in one of Chicago’s most densely populated neighborhoods.

-Chicago’s Uptown is known for its rich, dynamic history and its mingling of cultures and customs.
+Chicago’s Uptown neighborhood is known for its rich, dynamic history and its mingling of cultures and customs.
 However, pre-World War II land covenants and legal segregation listed the 4600 block of North Winthrop Avenue as Uptown’s only block where African Americans could live.
-Despite this, the neighbors developed tight-knit relationships.
+Partly as a result of this racism and outright segregation, the families who lived on Winthrop Avenue developed a tight-knit bond.
+They referred to each other as the “Winthrop Avenue Family,” and grew up surrounded by love and care by the members of their family on “the Avenue.”
+Oral history narratives with contemporary members of the family, almost none of whom live on the Avenue anymore, reveal only the fondest memories of life on the block, their home.
 Although only one resident from those decades remain, the result was a large extended family that still gathers and refers to themselves as the Winthrop Avenue Family.
-Learn more about the history of this area.
+Learn more about the history of Winthrop Avenue here.